-The principle of PCR is based on the enzymatic replication of nucleic acids.
-PCR involves the use of primer mediated enzymes for the amplification of DNA.
+The PCR technique is based on the enzymatic replication of DNA.
+In PCR, a short segment of DNA is amplified using primer mediated enzymes.
 DNA Polymerase synthesises new strands of DNA complementary to the template DNA.
 The DNA polymerase can add a nucleotide to the pre-existing 3’-OH group only.
 Therefore, a primer is required.
 Thus, more nucleotides are added to the 3’ prime end of the DNA polymerase.

 Components Of PCR

 DNA Template– The DNA of interest from the sample.

 DNA Polymerase– Taq Polymerase is used.
 It is thermostable and does not denature at very high temperatures.

 Oligonucleotide Primers- These are the short stretches of single-stranded DNA complementary to the 3’ ends of sense and anti-sense strands.

 Deoxyribonucleotide triphosphate– These provide energy for polymerization and are the building blocks for the synthesis of DNA.
 These are single units of bases.

 Buffer System– Magnesium and Potassium provide optimum conditions for DNA denaturation and renaturation.
 It is also important for fidelity, polymerase activity, and stability.